iowa-city-game-dev/cybert/README.md

 ### Running CyBert on your machine

-Before running CyBert, you'll need to create a `.env` file at the project root, containing the single line `BOT_TOKEN=<bot-token>`, replacing `<bot-token>` with the token of your bot account (see [the previous section](#creating-a-discord-bot-account-and-connecting-it-to-a-discord-server) for how to create a bot account).
-The bot account's token can be found under "Token" on the settings page for the bot account.
-This `.env` file is used by Docker Compose to set the `BOT_TOKEN` environment variable (as specified in `docker-compose.yml` and `docker-compose-prod.yml`), which CyBert uses to get the token for connecting to Discord.
+Before running CyBert, you'll need to create a [`.env` file](https://docs.docker.com/compose/environment-variables/env-file/) at the project root, containing values for the environment values CyBert needs.
+See [the "Environment variables" section](#environment-variables) below for details on the required environment variables.

 #### Development mode